VoltCruelerz/OwlMarble-Magic/classes/ranger/Ranger.md

 You are also adept at evading creatures that rely on darkvision.
 While in darkness, you are invisible to any creature that relies on darkvision or infravision to see you in that darkness.

-## Monster Hunter [New]
+## Slayer [New]

 ### Monster Lore 3 [New]

 At 3rd level, you gain the Monster Lore skill and proficiency in it.
 This skill is derivative of the Intelligence ability.

-Additionally, when you can choose to use your Intelligence score in place of your Wisdom modifier for your Ranger features.
+Additionally, you can choose to use your Intelligence score in place of your Wisdom modifier for your Ranger features.

 ### Harvest the Fallen - 3 [New]